DnOberon/personal_blog/content/post/rockstar_developer.md

 ## How did I find out I was a Rockstar?

 Once I became a Rockstar, I think I always knew that's what I was.
 I tried very hard not to be arrogant or proud about it - but I knew deep down that trajectory I was on was one that meant I was becoming indispensable to the projects I worked on.
-I constantly told how great of a job I was doing, and how important I was to various aspects of work.
+I was constantly told how great of a job I was doing, and how important I was to various aspects of work.
 It's not the people giving me praise's fault I was a Rockstar though - their actions were more of a symptom of the problem, not the cause of it.
 To them, things were getting done because of me and that needed to be rewarded - all the while I kept burrowing deeper and deeper into the roots of these projects like a tick.

 What finally made me admit that I had been a Rockstar however, wasn't some moment of deep introspection or another person calling me out on my behavior.
 No, what made me finally realize and fully accept that I had been a Rockstar Developer, was working professionally with _another_ Rockstar Developer.